burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 Both C and C++ programming language represents a pretty thin abstraction over the underlying hardware.
 The software level below C and C++ is Assembly Language for your computing device.
 Why computing is critical is excellently motivated by Prof. [Charles E. Leiserson](https://people.csail.mit.edu/cel/) from MIT, in his undergraduate course about [Algorithms and Data structures](https://ocw.mit.edu/courses/6-046j-introduction-to-algorithms-sma-5503-fall-2005/).
 In the first lecture.
 Prof. Charles E. Leiserson in 2005 ( [MIT Introduction to Algorithms 2005, Lecture 1](https://youtu.be/JPyuH4qXLZ0?list=PLJoUgeodwOzMqSSlI_Iy-RvCOrPNXNsku&t=1147) ) highlighted that there are a lot of things that are more important than performance: Modularity; Correctness; Maintainability; Functionality; Robustness; User Friendliness; Programmer time; Simplicity; Extensibility; Reliability; Security; Scalability; etc.

 The **Performance** is the goal in case of having real-time requirements for the software.
-If the software is not fast enough - it's just not a choice to use or buy in such circumstances.
+If the software is not fast enough - it's just not a choice to use or buy it in such circumstances.

-But in fact, if think deeply then performance due to [Prof. Charles E. Leiserson](https://scholar.google.com/citations?user=gWBoNCsAAAAJ&hl=ru&oi=ao) in fact is the currency (money) under which it's possible to buy other features from the list above because these features are not coming for free.
+But in fact, if think deeply then performance in fact due to [Prof. Charles E. Leiserson](https://scholar.google.com/citations?user=gWBoNCsAAAAJ&hl=ru&oi=ao) is the currency (money) under which it's possible to buy other features from the list above because these features are not coming for free.

 Nowadays, in 2022 due to [Tobex Index July 2022](https://www.tiobe.com/tiobe-index/), the interpretable programming language [Python](https://www.python.org/) is the most popular in that world.
 From the graphics, you can observe that Python is slightly beyond C in terms of popularity.
 Interestingly, Python has been designed originally only as a replacement for Bash.
 That has been described in that [Blog Post](https://python-history.blogspot.com/2009/01/personal-history-part-1-cwi.html?fbclid=IwAR1v3C4KHiJtBbG4NYVY2o__lMchCNVKQGe2ozoI-gcxnwCYNvcdxzD_sHU) written by author of Python Programming Language:

 > "...My original motivation for creating Python was the perceived need for a higher level language in the Amoeba project.
 I realized that the development of system administration utilities in C was taking too long.
 Moreover, doing these in the Bourne shell wouldn't work for a variety of reasons.
 The most important one was that as a distributed micro-kernel system with a radically new design, Amoeba's primitive operations were very different (and finer-grain) than the traditional primitive operations available in the Bourne shell.
 So there was a need for a language that would "bridge the gap between C and the shell..." - [Guido van Rossum](https://en.wikipedia.org/wiki/Guido_van_Rossum).

 It is not a secret anymore that today people try to apply [Python](https://www.python.org/) beyond launching scripts but creating other user space applications.
-When (a) Underlying Algorithms that you need are implemented in C++ or inside Hardware; (b) They are available via Python bindings; (c) The overhead of Python Interpreter is negligible; (d) There is a big part of the system has already been implemented in Python - It may be a choice to use Python in that case.
+When (a) Underlying Algorithms that you need are implemented in C++ or inside Hardware; (b) The algorithms are available via Python bindings with suitable interfaces; (c) The overhead of Python Interpreter is negligible; (d) There is a big part of the system has already been implemented in Python - It may be a choice to use Python in that case.

-We think the main reason for the popularity of Python is primarily due to the fast learning curve measured by three days (only Language, no external libraries, frameworks, or middleware for CS people).
+We think the main reason for the popularity of Python is primarily due to the fast learning curve measured by three days (only Language, no external libraries, frameworks, or middleware).
 At the same time, it's impossible to learn C++ in 3 days.
 We think the C++ community should think about it for its survival.

 But any interpretable languages are not a choice when actual time matters or subtle control over the memory in DRAM or any memory/compute inside any device connected to the computer matters, even for programming only in user space.

 ## Downsides of Interpretable Languages

-1. The interpreter parses the program's text (source code) line by line (that is represented or in text form or extremely high-level instructions), which is highly inefficient.
+1. The interpreter parses the program's text (source code) line by line (that is represented or in text form or extremely high-level instructions).
+It is highly inefficient from the start even to execute such high level code.
 As a consequence, Interpretable languages provide algorithms that can be even up to 50'000 times slower in computing than highly optimized C/C++/ASM code.
-The interpreter is the worst possible that can be for execution time from all possible three choices for converting source code into the program: (Interpreter, Just In Time compiler, and Compiler).
+The interpreter is the worst possible that can be for execution time from all possible three choices for converting source code into the software: (Interpreter, Just In Time compiler, and Compiler).

     > For a concrete example, please look at Lecture 1 from [6-172.
 Performance Engineering of Software Systems at MIT](https://ocw.mit.edu/courses/6-172-performance-engineering-of-software-systems-fall-2018/) with Prof. [Charles E. Leiserson](https://people.csail.mit.edu/cel/).
 The overview of that course is also available here: [About Performance Engineering course 6.172 at MIT](https://burlachenkok.github.io/About-Compute-Performance-Optimization-at-MIT/).

 2. Interpretable languages do not provide subtle interfaces to Operation Systems such as [POSIX API](https://pubs.opengroup.org/onlinepubs/009695399/idx/index.html), [Windows API](https://docs.microsoft.com/en-us/windows/win32/apiindex/windows-api-list) or other OS-dependent APIs.
 It provides bindings for API that the team that developed the interpreter had time to finish, and they are provided in a highly simplified form.

 3. To some extent, interpreters provide portability in the source code for user space applications.
 Still, it comes with the cost of reducing the number of possible calls to OS.
 Creating portability at the source code level between different OS is a big thing, and people thought about that in the past.
-The problem understanding led to the creation of [POSIX](https://en.wikipedia.org/wiki/POSIX), which was a way to provide portability between different OS via the standardization of many everyday routines for OS API.
+The problem understanding led to the creation of [POSIX](https://en.wikipedia.org/wiki/POSIX), which was a way to provide portability between different OS via the standardization of many everyday routines for OS API itself.
 If the goal is portability between different OS, more correctly is to solve it via standardization of API to OS.
 Creating extra software layers, especially in the form of interpreters, is a suboptimal decision if speed or memory matters.

 4. During work with interpretable languages, you don't have a real interface to work with the devices' memory inside the computer and devices in general in all possible ways provided by OS.
 In fact, you do not even have enough tools to precisely handle just the usual *virtual memory* in your process.